Penis size and female sexual pleasure

 It was of course the men's opinion that the women were sexually active because they didn't specifically ask about this: it was just their perception that they were sexually active.

-However, having said all this, the work was a groundbreaking study of one of the major factors relating to female sexual satisfaction, and although it's hard to believe that the degree to which a woman felt she was in love or romantically attached to the man on the end of penis would not make a difference to her physical pleasure during sex, the results were still interesting.
+However, having said all this, the work was a groundbreaking study of one of the major factors relating to women's sexual pleasure in bed, and although it's hard to believe that the degree to which a woman felt she was in love or romantically attached to the man on the end of penis would not make a difference to her physical pleasure during sex, the results were still interesting.

 Of the 50 women undergraduates who were asked about their relative preference for penile length or width, 45 and said that width felt better and only five said that length gave them more pleasure.